Contact Us Today (424) 372-3112

 Answer: “Well, as you know, there are certain things I am not allowed to talk about, but I do want to remind you that my client is happily married, goes to church every Sunday, and is not guilty of these charges.”

-Remember, when faced with a tough question that you really doesn't want to answer, it's better to answer the question that you wish you had been asked.
-After a couple of attempts, the interviewer will give up, and the lawyer will have his or “answer” in the media for everyone to see and hear.
+Remember, when faced with a tough question that you really don't want to answer, it's better to answer the question that you wish you had been asked.
+After a couple of attempts, the interviewer will give up, and the lawyer will have his or her “answer” in the media for everyone to see and hear.

-Clearly, this approach will not work if you sit down for an in-depth interview with 60 Minutes, but it will work on the courthouse steps where you can expect a 10-15 second sound bite to be seen on the network news.
+Clearly, this approach will not work if you sit down for an in-depth interview with 60 Minutes, but it will work on the courthouse steps, where you can expect a 10-15-second sound bite to be seen on the network news.

 There may be difficult questions that will prove embarrassing for you and devastating for your client in the world of public opinion.
 In recent criminal cases against Phil Spector, Conrad Murray, and Jerry Sandusky, their lawyers allowed them to be interviewed by news agencies, and the results were disastrous.